QED-92/cyber-security/modules/hydra/hydra.md

 # Custom Wordlists

-Pre-compiled wordlists casts a wide-net in hopes of finding the right combination.
-When targeting specific individuals or organisations with unique password policies, custom wordlists is often a better option.
+Pre-compiled wordlists cast a wide-net in hopes of finding the right combination.
+When targeting specific individuals or organisations with unique password policies, custom wordlists are often a better option.

 Common programs for creating custom wordlists include: